- Academic Affairs

 Goldie Blumenstyk, MS, is one of the nation’s most respected higher education journalists.
 As a reporter and an editor at The Chronicle of Higher Education since 1988, she is known for her expertise on for-profit higher education and educational innovation.
 Other topics she has covered include distance education, the internet boom and bust, state politics, university governance, and fundraising.
 She has reported for The Chronicle from China, Israel, Peru, and several countries in Europe, and her stories have received numerous awards.

 Her best-selling book, American Higher Education in Crisis?
 What Everyone Needs to Know, was published by Oxford University Press in 2015.
-Before joining The Chronicle, she covered City Hall at The Orlando Sentinel.
+Before joining The Chronicle, she covered city hall for the Orlando Sentinel.

-Blumenstyk has a BA (history) from Colgate University and a master’s degree from the Columbia University Graduate School of Journalism.
+Blumenstyk has a BA in history from Colgate University and a master’s degree from the Columbia University Graduate School of Journalism.
 Follow her on Twitter @GoldieStandard.